madpiano/2019-432/README.md

 - [Data and Code](https://github.com/THOMASELOVE/2019-432/tree/master/data-and-code) for the course are now available.
 - Readings and Supplemental Materials appear on the [References page](https://github.com/THOMASELOVE/2019-432/tree/master/references).

-### Coming Soon
+### Deliverables

-- Information on Deliverables, to include...
+- The Homework page provides details on the six planned homework assignments.
-    - Course Project information.
+- The Projects page provides details on the two course projects you'll complete.
-    - Homework Assignments.
+- The Quizzes page provides details on the two quizzes you'll take this term.

-    - Quiz Details.
+Deadlines for all deliverables are specified in [the Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).

-## Software
+### Software

 The course uses R, R Studio and R Markdown, as were used in 431-432.
 Get your software up to date on a laptop you can bring to class, for best results.
 We'll hope you have all of this done before the first class on **2019-01-22**, but if you have problems, we can deal with them at that session.
 You'll need to have all of this accomplished in order to do your first homework assignment.